 We’ve rounded up a few tips that are not only good for your lifestyle, but they’re easy to incorporate into family life and they’re fun too.

 Living a health-conscious life is simply obtained by making well informed choices.

-Setting a good example is the best way to get your children to follow your lead - you can hardly expect them to eat their vegetables while you devour a takeaway, can you?
+Setting a good example is the best way to get your children to follow your lead – you can hardly expect them to have healthy eating habits while you devour a takeaway, can you?

 1. Never skip breakfast

 It really is the most important meal of the day and it means what it says – you’re breaking the fast.
 Your body is crying out for some carbohydrates in the morning to give it the energy it needs for the day.

 Think of it as fuel.
 You wouldn’t expect the car to take you on a road trip without filling the tank.

 If you never have time for breakfast, set your alarm 10 minutes earlier, you’ll be surprised at the difference it makes.